Anksharskarp/Anksharskarp.github.io/documentation/architecture.md

 Old article files are retained when an entry is removed from the index; deleting or redirecting an old URL must be an intentional content decision.

+The homepage order is hero, About (01), Selected work (02), Experience (03), Blog (04), Contact (05), then the optional terminal. `src/templates/home.html` controls document order; the About content stays in its own partial.
+Shared navigation and terminal help list About before Work.
+Reorder the source HTML when moving a section so reading, keyboard, and visual order agree.
+Keep section IDs stable and update numbering, navigation, terminal help, and order checks together.

 Three.js is pinned in `package-lock.json` and copied locally with its MIT license.
 There are no runtime CDN requests.
 The homepage loads the optional viewer on demand;
 blog and tools pages do not load Three.js.
 Navigation and the terminal initialize before the optional model module is requested.

-The shared renderer marks Blog or Tools as the current navigation destination and selects each page's browser module.
-Tools uses `assets/js/tools/workspace.js` independently of the homepage entry point.
-Its numerical modules have no DOM dependencies.
-See [Tools](tools.md) for their boundaries and adding another utility.
+The shared renderer marks Blog or Tools as the current navigation destination and selects each page's browser module through `modulePath`.
+Its optional `pageClass` sets a body class for page-specific layout.
+Tools uses `pageClass: "tools-page"` to widen the existing page rails and `modulePath: "assets/js/tools/workspace.js"` independently of the homepage entry point.
+Other pages retain their normal width.

+The Tools template composes four partials: equations, plot, windows, and notes.
+Its workspace module owns pending edits, applied configuration, and results;
+`components/tool-windows.js` owns native dialog opening, closing, and focus return.
+Numerical modules have no DOM dependencies.
+See [Tools](tools.md) for these boundaries, dialog form ownership, and adding another utility.

 Branch-root GitHub Pages serves committed generated files without running the Node generator. `npm run check:generated` detects missing or stale public output; run it